 - Numbing nerves to the treatment area with a local anesthetic.

 - Removing damaged enamel and dentin using a small dental instrument.

 - Accessing the root canal and using tiny dental files to remove soft tissue in canals.

 - Sterilizing root canals with a liquid solution.

 - Applying gutta-percha into root canals to seal them against bacterial contamination.

 - Affixing a temporary crown to protect the tooth.

 Is root canal treatment painful?

 Root canal therapy is performed with numbing medication to prevent discomfort.
 Mild sedation may also be included in treatment to enhance physical comfort and peace of mind.
-Be sure to speak with office staff about your interest in sedation before the day of your procedure.
+Be sure to speak with the office staff about your interest in sedation before the day of your procedure.

 How long does a root canal take?